 Eye Tests Required for Dogs

-To identify if there is any problem with your dog’s eyes the vet may want to carry out some tests.
-It is good for you to know what these tests are so that you can be more aware of their eye health.
+To identify if there is any problem with your dog’s eye health the vet may want to carry out some tests.
+It is good for you to know what these tests are so that you can be more aware of your dog’s eye health.

 - Fluorescein stain test: This is a test that detects foreign things in the eye by using an orange dye (fluorescein) and a blue light.
 This test can also detect corneal damage.